 Brittany Light is a Great Falls native and graduated from Great Falls High School.
 She earned her bachelor's degree in Mathematics at Montana Tech in Butte and taught math and special education here at CMR for four years.
 During her time teaching, she earned an endorsement in Special Education and a master's degree in counseling from Montana State University-Northern.

-Her counseling duties include students with last names R—Z, Website Coordinator, Visions Newsletter, Remind 101, and classroom visit coordinator.
+Her counseling duties include students with last names S—Z, Website Coordinator, Visions Newsletter, District Crisis Team, Remind 101, ACT Testing Building Coordinator, College Application Week, College Fair, Enrichment coordinator, Graduation seating and coordination, and Classroom Visit Coordinator.

 Mrs. Light can be reached by telephone at 406-268-6110 or by email at email@example.com